hapi-swagger/hapi-swagger/README.md

 # hapi-swagger

-** THIS IS A WORK IN PROGRESS ** it will change

 This is a [Swagger UI](https://github.com/wordnik/swagger-ui) plug-in for [HAPI](http://spumko.github.io/).
 When installed it will self document HTTP API interface in a project.

 ## Install

-You need to add the module to your HAPI project by place the following line in the dependencies collection of the package.json file.
+You can add the module to your HAPI using npm:

-    "hapi-swagger": "git+ssh://git@github.com:glennjones/hapi-swagger.git",
+    $ npm install hapi-swagger --save,

 ## Adding the plug-in into your project

-In the .js file where you create the HAPI `server` object add the following code
+In the .js file where you create the HAPI `server` object add the following code after you have created the `server` object:

     var pack = require('../package'),
         swaggerOptions = {